 Public water and sewer service must be available at the proposed development site at the time of Application Submission.
 To be considered "available" for the purposes of this section, all easements necessary for the water and sewer authorities to extend the existing water and sewer services to the project and commitments from the water and sewer authorities to extend the existing water and sewer services to the property must be secured at the time of Application Submission.
-Evidence of the easements and commitments from the water and sewer authorities must be included in the Application.
+Evidence of the commitments and easements and commitments from the water and sewer authorities must be included in the Application (i.e. letters from public water/sanitary sewer authority, copies of easements necessary for water and sewer authorities to extend water and sewer to the property).
 A commitment can be subject only to conditions within the control of the Applicant.
 Letter(s) from the local public water and sewer authorities must document the availability of the existing public water and sewer service to the site.
 These letter(s) from the appropriate public water and sewer authorities must be on letterhead of the local municipality or authority having jurisdiction and be included in the Application.
 Public water and/or sewer availability cannot be contingent on the construction of a water/sewer system, annexation of the property, or funding to the utility provider from an outside source.
 Verification of the annexation and improvements must be submitted with the Application.
-Any unclear or unresolved issues regarding the public water/sanitary sewer/storm sewer may result in threshold failure of the Application.
+Any unclear or unresolved issues regarding the public water/sanitary sewer/sterm sewer may result in threshold failure of the Application.